The GIS Business Case

 Some business cases are more expensive than projects.
 But if you do it right, you’ll reap all the rewards.

 3. What will the costs be of the new GIS?

 In GIS, the recurring costs are for things like maintenance, salaries, rent, etc.

 The one-time costs are hardware, software, staff training, and other GIS computer components.

-An organization wants to know the costs a GIS system accrues.
+An organization wants to know the costs that a GIS system accrues.

 GIS software costs eat into the budgets of organizations.